Tigers vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- Detroit has a record of 10-15, a 40% win rate, when it's set as an underdog of +155 or more by bookmakers this season.
+- Detroit has entered 15 games this season as the underdog by +180 or more and is 6-9 in those contests.

-- The Tigers have an implied victory probability of 39.2% according to the moneyline set for this matchup.
+- Bookmakers have implied with the moneyline set for this matchup that the Tigers have a 35.7% chance of pulling out a win.

-- Games involving Detroit have gone over the total set by bookmakers in 48 of 89 chances this season.
+- Games involving Detroit have gone over the total set by sportsbooks in 49 of 90 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!